Nagendra1997/libmesibo/tutorial.md

 The Mesibo C/C++ library can be seamlessly integrated into your application on any platform, with custom extensions/wrappers.
 To compile your C/C++ application with Mesibo, you need to link it with the Mesibo  Library File.
 On any Linux based system, Mesibo is available as a shared library(.so) which allows you to use it from any application OR languages of your choice like C, C++, Python, PHP, Matlab, etc.

-In this part, we will create a simple real-time app using C++.
+In this part, we will create a simple real-time app using C/C++.

 ### OS requirements
 - CentOS / RedHat 7.x or above